jasleon/L9733-Driver/README.md

 ## Introduction
 This driver provides easy access to the core features of the L9773 device.

+Here's a brief description of the integrated circuit taken from the datasheet

-The L9733 is a highly flexible output driver that incorporates 8 outputs that can be used as either internal low or high-side drives in any combination.
+> The L9733 is a highly flexible output driver that incorporates 8 outputs that can be used as either internal low or high-side drives in any combination.
 The device has an 16 bit SPI input to command the 8 output drivers either "On" or "Off", reducing the I/O port requirement of the microcontroller.
 In addition the SPI output indicates latched fault conditions that may have occurred.
+>

 ## Features
 * Set outputs 1-8 ON or OFF